-3.1 Structural properties
+3.1 Structural Properties

-The crystal structure of nanostructure ITO thin films is examined by X-ray diffraction analysis.
-The XRD pattern is recorded for different films deposited onto glass substrate kept at different annealing temperatures in $(2\theta)$ range of $(20^{0} - 80^{0})$ .
-Figure (2) illustrates the XRD pattern of nanostructured ITO thin films deposited at different annealing temperature and has been indexed with JCPDS (card 06-0416 $In_2O_3$ , cubic).
-The presence of diffraction peaks indicates that the samples are polycrystalline cubic structure.
+The crystal structure of nanostructure ITO thin films was examined by X-ray diffraction analysis.
+XRD patterns were recorded for different films deposited onto a glass substrate kept at different annealing temperatures in (2θ) range of $(20^{0} - 80^{0})$.
+Figure 2 illustrates the XRD patterns of nanostructured ITO thin films deposited at different annealing temperatures and have been indexed with JCPDS (card 06-0416 In_2O_3 , cubic).
+The presence of diffraction peaks indicates that the samples have a polycrystalline cubic structure.
 For all samples, the texture coefficient measurements showed that the peak (400) is a preferred growth orientation and the intensity of diffraction peaks increases with increasing annealing temperature.
-There are large number of oxygen (interstitial atoms) into nanostructured ITO samples with a growth direction along (400) plane duo to the irregular allocation of the vacancies of oxygen [16].
+There are a large number of oxygen (interstitial atoms) in nanostructured ITO samples with a growth direction along (400) plane due to the irregular allocation of the vacancies of oxygen [16].

 Figure 2.
-XRD pattern of nanostructured ITO samples at different annealing temperature.
+XRD patterns of nanostructured ITO samples at different annealing temperatures.

-We can calculate the crystallite size (D) of ITO samples by using the following Debye-Scherrer equation [17] and is listed in table (2).
+We can calculate the crystallite size (D) of ITO samples by using the following Debye-Scherrer equation [17].

-crystallite size
+Crystallite size

 $$(D) = \frac{0.9 \times wave \, length(\lambda)}{FWHM(\beta) \times cos\theta}$$

 (2)

-The incident x-ray beam used has a wavelength equal to ( $\lambda = 1.5406$ Å), ( $\beta$ ) given (in radian) and ( $\theta$ ) represent the Bragg's angle (in degree).
-Figure (3) shows the crystallite size of nanostructured ITO thin films is strongly dependent to annealing temperature.
+The calculated crystallite size is listed in Table 2.
+The incident x-ray beam used has a wavelength equal to $\lambda = 1.5406$ Å, β is given in radians and θ represents the Bragg's angle in degrees.
+Figure 3 shows the crystallite size of nanostructured ITO thin films is strongly dependent on annealing temperature.
 The crystallite size was found to increase with increasing annealing temperature which is in agreement with the report [13].
-The optical bandgap decrease with increasing crystallite size or progressing the crystalline structure of ITO samples.
-The reduction of optical bandgap with rising annealing processes could be explained to the ability of oxidation, re-arranged and interaction the atoms of the samples with substrate [18].
+The optical bandgap decreases with increasing crystallite size or progressing the crystalline structure of ITO samples.
+The reduction of optical bandgap with rising annealing processes could be explained by the ability of oxidation, rearranged and interaction the atoms of the samples with substrate [18].